 For a detailed report, you can download the CSV file of your QR code data.

-Furthermore, you can also integrate Google Analytics when you track your QR code so you can get more in-depth data for your campaign analysis.
+Moreover, you can also integrate Google Analytics when you track your QR code to get more in-depth data for your campaign analysis.

 Increase supporters and boost engagement with QR codes for nonprofits using the best QR code generator software

-QR code has a lot of potential in increasing your supporters and improving your marketing efforts as a nonprofit organization.
+QR code has a lot of potentials to increase your supporters and improve your marketing efforts as a nonprofit organization.

-This technology is easy to use and economical that supports any marketing efforts for nonprofit organizations.
+This technology is easy to use and economical, supporting any marketing efforts for nonprofit organizations.

-For more information about how you can use QR codes for non-profits, contact us now.
+Contact us today for more information about how you can use QR codes for non-profits.